This information is designed to be used in consultation with your health professional. Read our Legal Disclaimer here.

 Note: Spermicide can interfere with mucus patterns, so people using these products will need special instruction in order to continue using the cervical mucus method.

-If you are worried that you have miscalculated your fertile time and had unprotected vaginal sex during an unsafe time, you may want to consider emergency contraception to reduce the risk of an unplanned pregnancy.
+If you are worried that you have miscalculated your fertile time and had unprotected vaginal sex during an unsafe time, you may want to consider emergency contraception to reduce the risk of an unintended pregnancy.

 Different methods of emergency contraception are available, such as emergency contraceptive pills and copper IUD.
 Emergency contraception is most effective when used as soon as possible after unprotected sex.
 Visit your doctor, pharmacist or ring the Sexual Health Helpline as soon as possible.